Free PDF: How to build your dream coaching business that frees you from the 9-5

 But what exactly can you help your clients with?
 And what are the benefits of a financial coaching business?

-Financial coaches help their clients improve the way they handle and earn their money.
+Financial coaches focus on helping their clients improve the way they handle and earn their money.
 For example, coaches can help coachees to:

 • Get out of debt.
 You support people to pay off their debt in a smart way and make smarter money decisions.